itu-itis22-goki21/captain-tsubasa-2/README.md

-I will update the README.md file in your repository with the provided content.
-Proceeding to edit and commit the changes now.Sure!
-Could you please provide the specific information or a web link about the "ct2 game" that you'd like me to append to your README?
-Alternatively, I can search for general information about the game and add that for you.
-Let me know your preference!Could you please clarify what exactly you want to append and to which file?
-For example, do you want me to append a summary or information from that Wikipedia page to the README.md of the repository?
-If so, please specify.
+I can help create a wiki page with brief information about the game "Captain Tsubasa 2" and also update the README.md file to include a reference to this wiki page.

+Please provide me with the brief information you'd like to include in the wiki page about the game.
+Also, let me know what specific edits or additions you want in the README.md file.